We only breed Golden Guernseys.

 - The British Goat Society Golden Guernsey register was opened in 1970.

 They produce excellent milk but do not produce as much as the larger dairy breeds.
 Butterfat and protein levels are generally the same as most other breeds.
 Many are kept for maintaining the breed and also as pets.
 They make great pets!
 They are suitable for those without grazing who have a very small plot of land.
 They do not really graze but browse extensively.
 We also find that if they can reach browse they climb on fences, and unless the fencing is good quality they break it down.
 They are very friendly goats and ours are contained with 4ft fencing.
 The kids can, in the early stages, fit through sheep stock fencing!
-All 2017 kids sold.
-No more until June 2018
+One billy , and one castrate available september 2018